beckettkev/Goldfish/README.md

 ### Direct Reference

-Or as an alternative to the above, simply add the script link to the Goldfish bundle app and then invoke Goldfish from a click event.
+As an alternative to the above, simply add the script link to the Goldfish bundle app and then invoke Goldfish from a click event.

 ## Tests